DVRM65/noahide-faq/README.md

 Because Noahidism is for the non-jew and the majority of texts in Judaism are for jews, this means that there will be many texts that are either forbidden or inappropriate to non-jews.
 This puts severe limitations on what Noahides can practice and read.

-For some, conversion to Judaism may not be an option due to practical considerations, or may not be desirable to those who want to conserve their national identity.
-Therefore if one's mother is not jewish, Noahidism is the best option.
+For some, conversion to Judaism may not be an option due to practical considerations (absence of a synagogue/Rabbi), or may not be desirable to those who want to conserve their national identity.
+Therefore if one's mother is not jewish, Noahidism might be the best option in such cases.

 Finally, Noahidism is not an organized religion and has no central authority.
 Different groups will have different opinions on issues such as whether Noahides are allowed to study Torah or observe the Sabbath.
 This unfortunately makes it difficult to discern what is acceptable and what is not.